Star Trek Voyager: Elite Force

 This game has a prototype article

-Star Trek Voyager: Elite Force is a high-quality FPS game based on the Voyager television series.
+Star Trek Voyager: Elite Force is a high-quality FPS game based on the variable-quality Voyager TV series.

 NOTE: This article does not cover the game with the Virtual Voyager expansion installed except where noted.